Skip to content

 1. Contact other party first

-Because of the unstable footing of the reporter's privilege in Idaho resulting from its uneven treatment in Idaho appellate decisions, it is generally recommended that the party issuing the subpoena be contacted prior to filing of a motion to quash.
+Even with the implementation of Idaho Code § 9-714, it is generally recommended that the party issuing the subpoena be contacted prior to filing of a motion to quash.
 Often, the party serving the subpoena is unaware of possible limitations upon the party's ability to compel the testimony of a media witness.
 As a result, after “educating” the opposing party, it is sometimes possible to convince the opposing party to withdraw the subpoena, or to narrow the scope of the subpoena.
 Such contact with the other party is not required by statute or the court rules, or the case law, but is often the most effective means of obtaining a result that might not be possible to obtain from the court.
-Indeed, to the extent that members of the media receive subpoenas, this appears to be the manner in which most are handled – possibly explaining the limited number of reported decisions in the area.
+Indeed, to the extent that members of the media receive subpoenas, this appears to be the way most are handled.

 Compare